-- our collaboration partners may incur financial and cash flow difficulties that force them to limit or reduce their efforts under their collaboration agreement with us; - our collaboration partners may be pursuing alternative technologies or developing alternative products that are competitive to our technology and products, either on their own or in partnership with others; - our collaboration partners may terminate their collaboration with us, which could make it difficult for us to attract new partners or adversely affect perception of us in the business and financial communities; and - our collaboration partners may pursue higher priority programs or change the focus of their development programs, which could affect their commitment to us.
+- our collaboration partners may incur financial and cash flow difficulties that force them to limit or reduce their efforts under their collaboration agreement with us; - our collaboration partners may be pursuing alternative technologies or developing alternative products that are competitive to our technology and products, either on their own or in partnership with others; - our collaboration partners may terminate their collaboration with us, which could make it difficult for us to attract new partners or adversely affect perception of us in the business and financial communities; and our collaboration partners may pursue higher priority programs or change the focus of their development programs, which could affect their commitment to us.

 In addition, any future collaboration agreements we may enter into, are generally subject to termination by the counterparty on short notice upon the occurrence of certain circumstances without cause subject to a specified notice period.
 Accordingly, even if we believe that the development of product candidates is worth pursuing, our partners may choose not to continue with such development.
 If any of our collaborations are terminated, we may not receive additional milestones or royalties under those collaborations.
 In addition, we may be required to devote additional resources to the development of our product candidates or seek a new collaboration partner on short notice, and the terms of any additional collaboration or other arrangements that we establish may not be favorable to us.
 For example, in December 2020, we granted to EOC (as defined herein) exclusive rights to develop and commercialize FYARRO in the EOC Territory (as defined below).
 Under the EOC License Agreement (as defined herein), we received an upfront payment and were eligible to receive regulatory and sales-based milestone payments upon the occurrence of certain milestone events totaling \$257 million, as well as tiered royalties based on annual net sales of FYARRO.
 In addition, EOC was responsible for development, regulatory submissions, and commercialization in China, Hong Kong, Macau and Taiwan (collectively, the "EOC Territory").
 The EOC License Agreement was terminated effective June 27, 2022, and EOC initiated a Request for Arbitration with the International Chamber of Commerce's International Court of Arbitration against us on the same date.
 Under the EOC License Agreement, we relied on EOC for a substantial portion of the financial resources and for the development, regulatory, and commercialization activities for FYARRO in the EOC Territory.
-In addition, EOC's termination of the EOC License Agreement prior to completing development or commercialization of the FYARRO under the revenues from the collaboration adversely impacts the potential approval and our revenue from the licensed product in the EOC Territory and we will not receive future revenues from the collaboration.
+In addition, EOC's termination of the EOC License Agreement prior to completing development or commercialization of the FYARRO under the collaboration adversely impacts the potential approval and our revenue from the licensed product in the EOC Territory and we will not receive future revenues from the collaboration.
 It may be necessary for us to assume the responsibility at our own expense for the development of FYARRO in the EOC Territory or find another partner for the territory.
-In that event, we would likely need to seek additional funding and our potential to generate future revenues from FYARRO could be significantly reduced and our business c
+In that event, we would likely need to seek additional funding and our potential to generate future revenues from FYARRO could be significantly reduced and our business could be materially and adversely harmed.
+See Notes 8 and 13 to the condensed and consolidated financial statements for more information about the EOC License Agreement, its termination and resulting arbitration.